flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 }
 ```

-#### What if I have two buttons to open the same modal ?
+#### What if we have two buttons to open the same modal ?

 If we continue to search for corner case, we will try to find these kind of weird scenarios.
-Or course we should rework our High Order Components to take two *triggerElement*, or even references to other buttons if there are not next to one another.
+Or course we could rework our High Order Components to take two *triggerElement*, or even references to other buttons if there are not next to one another.
-But this would make our whole method a lot heavier and harder to read for just a few weird scenarios that will rarely happens.
+But this would make our whole code a lot heavier and harder to read for just a few weird scenarios that will rarely happens.

 This is why it is important to let the component pass manually *onClose* and *open* if he wants to.
 That way, you are never blocking any weird corner case.